JoshuaKGoldberg/console-fail-test/README.md

 ### Test Frameworks

-Test frameworks that are ✨ auto-detectable can be supported by just running `console-fail-test/setup.js` before tests.
+Test frameworks that are ✨ auto-detectable can be supported by running `console-fail-test/setup.js` before tests.
 For others, use the Node API with their API request:

 ```js